 Considering how much we rely on metal tools, it should go without saying that blacksmithing is one of the most important survival skills to know.

-Even with this knowledge, I still found it really difficult to make things on a DIY forge.
+Even with this knowledge, I still found making things on a DIY forge difficult.
 Controlling the temperature is a lot harder.
-It is also going to require a lot more patience to forge with a DIY metal furnace because you don’t have a torch for quickly heating up parts of the metal.
+It will also require a lot more patience to forge with a DIY metal furnace because you don’t have a torch for quickly heating up parts of the metal.
 Nor do you have those wonderful grinders (Amazon link) for getting clean, sharp edges.

-So, I’d recommend that you first go and learn welding and forging from a professional before you try any of these DIY setups.
+So, I’d recommend that you first go and learn welding and forging from a professional before you try any DIY setups.
 There are probably a lot of workshops that you can take.
 Sometimes community colleges even offer metalworking classes.

 What You Need to Make a DIY Forge

 Whether you want to forge an axe or something else, you will need 4 basic things for the setup:

-Steel melts at 2750 degrees F. That is a really high temperature!
+Steel melts at 2750 degrees F. That is a high temperature!
 Luckily, you don’t need to get your forge that hot.

 This blacksmithing website has a great guide to the temperatures at which steel melts and the color it turns at that temperature.

-Aluminum, for example, melts at a low temperature of just 1220 degrees F. It isn’t going to be nearly as strong though.
-Usually aluminum is used for casting and not forging – which is something I will talk about in a future post.
+Aluminum, for example, melts at a low temperature of just 1220 degrees F. It isn’t going to be nearly as strong, though.
+Usually, aluminum is used for casting and not forging.

 2. A Way to Hold the Metal

 3. An Anvil

-An anvil (Amazon link) is what you put your metal on top of while you are working on it.
-The anvil needs to be very heavy so it can withstand all the hammering you will do on top of it.
+An anvil (Amazon link) is what you put your metal on top of while working on it.
+The anvil needs to be very heavy to withstand all the hammering you will do on top of it.

 4. A Hammer